micorix/micorix/README.md

 # Hi there!

-My name is Michał Oręziak and I'm 🇵🇱  18 y/o frontend developer and open-source enthusiast.
+My name is Michał Oręziak and I'm 🇵🇱  19 y/o frontend engineer and open-source enthusiast.

 ## Major projects